 Safe conduct pass to be honored by all Vietnamese Government agencies and Allied forces in the 4th C.T.Z.

 The other side of the leaflet depicts a friendly American soldier welcoming a returning Viet Cong fighter to the just cause of the Republic.
 The text is in part:

 Carrying this safe conduct pass and cooperating with the Government of

 "Chieu Hoi - The Winning Ticket"

 The image of the flag safe conduct pass is so stirring that it was used repeatedly on U.S. official documents and publications.
-The seven-flag pass is featured on the cover of the Booklet Chieu Hoi - The winning ticket issued to servicemen in Vietnam in 1968 (MACV Command Information Pamphlet 6-68) and again in 1970 (MACV-CIP 9-70).
+The seven-flag pass is featured on the cover of the Booklet Chieu Hoi - The winning ticket issued to servicemen in Vietnam in 1968 (MACV Command Information Pamphlet 6-68, July 1968), 1969 (MACV Command Information Pamphlet 6-69, March 1969), and again in 1970 (Command Information Pamphlet 9-70, March 1970).
+The back of the pamphlet shows a small American U-10 aircraft dropping leaflets over Vietnam.
+Curiously, the 1970 pamphlet is a reprint of the 1969 pamphlet and has the same information with the main difference being that MACV was removed as a sponsor.
 This booklet explains to the reader the importance of greeting the defectors and treating them well.
 General Creighton W. Abrams is pictured and quoted: